A Look at a Little Girls' Play Fort in an American Elm Tree

 *VISIT BY MR. TONY'S CAPITOL HILL ADVENTURE CAMP - AUGUST 2017: Visiting campers had a great time making pine cone bird feeders, exploring the tree house, fencing and honing archery skills (with nerf swords and arrows) in the alley.
 The castle was well defended by the Knights of Tony.
 It was a joyful morning to remember.

 *NEIGHBOR'S HARASSMENT CAMPAIGN - LATE 2016: Pictures of 4" x 4" bright red, homemade "Trump Says Tree House You're Fired" stickers.
-Atleast one neighbor plastered hundreds of these stickers on public parking and stop signs within a couple blocks of the tree house in late 2016.
-The stickering campaign was waged to pressure Ellen and Bing to tear the tree house down, after DDOT had left the structure alone in the months following the January PSC hearing.
-The neighbor also made a giant vinyl banner of a Hill Rag article criticizing the family and hung it on an alley wall for months.
-The DCMP at the First Disrict Substation ensured that the harassment campaign ended.
+A neighbor plastered hundreds of these stickers on public parking and stop signs within a couple blocks of the tree house in late 2016.
+The stickering campaign was waged to pressure Ellen and Bing to tear the tree house down, after DDOT did not effectively pursue enforcement action in the months following the January 2016 PSC hearing.
+The neighbor made a giant vinyl banner of a Hill Rag article criticizing the family and hung it on an alley wall for months.
+The DCMP at the First Disrict Substation helped the family end the campaign.

 *FACADE RENOVATION: A NEW FRONT DOOR - MAY 2016: Before and after shots of the 1888 "Charles Gessford row house" facade removation work the family did in the summer of 2016.
 The original windows and doors of the house were bricked up in the 1950s.
 The Psychas-Yees are working with Verizon and the Historic Preservation Office to get the telephone pole seen in the picture relocated.
 The pole was installed in the early 1970s.